mladenbrankovic/mladenbrankovic/README.md

 # Saluton!

-I'm a coder from Switzerland.
+I'm a coder from Switzerland who also loves to travel.

 ```ts
 class Me {